Spatially heterogeneous learning by a deep student machine: Replica theory

 \subsubsection{Finite hidden dimension $D$ effect}

-It is interesting to discuss here the hidden manifold model \cite{goldt2020modeling} introduced in sec.~\ref{sec-hidden-manifold}).
+It is interesting to discuss here the hidden manifold model \cite{goldt2020modeling} introduced in sec.~\ref{sec-hidden-manifold}.
 Let us recall that our original model contains no correlations within the boundaries.
-We can consider the effect of the correlations put in the input/output boundaries by the hidden manifold model in a perturbative manner.
+We can consider the effect of the correlations put in the input/output boundaries by the hidden manifold model in a perturbative manner around the replica symmetric saddle point solution as the following.

 Within the simplest model \eq{eq-simple-folding-matrix} for the folding matrix $F$, the same values are repeated in the input (output) data on different nodes $i(=1,2,\ldots,N)$.
-This amount induces additional closed loops.
+This amount to induce additional closed loops.
 For example the unclosed loop in panel b) of Fig.~\ref{fig_loop_closing} becomes closed if the input data at $k_{1}$ and $k_{2}$ are forced to take the same value by the simplest hidden manifold model.
 This means that finite width $N$ effects become enhanced as the effective dimension $D$ becomes smaller.
 This consideration implies finite width $N$ effect and finite hidden dimension $D$ effect will be similar.
 Both will lead to increase of correlations inside the network.

+Let us note that the teacher and students have different architectures in the hidden manifold model so that the inference by the students is not Bayes optimal.
+In such a circumstance the replica symmetry is not guaranteed.
+We leave the analysis beyond the perturbative analysis for future works.